 The skin.
 Solubility: AHAs dissolve in water, whilst BHAs are oil-soluble, so they dissolve in oils – this is important because it means they can pass through sebum and sebaceous follicles.

 Target areas: AHAs exfoliating action takes place in the top layers of your skin, but BHAs work not only on your skin’s surface but also inside your pores.

-Concentration: BHAs only need to be a concentration of around 2% and some doses as low as 0.5 %.
-AHAs however, need to be used in concentrations of at least 8 %in order to be effective.
+Concentration: BHAs only need to be around 2% and some doses as low as 0.5 %.
+However, AHAs need to be used in concentrations of at least 8 % to be effective.

-Prevents acne, blackheads and flushes out the pores: While both acids can help with mild acne, through resurfacing, BHAs also work on a deeper level to clear trapped sebum in the follicular wall, they offer mild anti-bacterial properties, prevent bacteria in the pore and new breakouts from forming.
-They also slow the flow of oil on the surface of the skin and loosen blackheads and whiteheads, making them easier to extract.
+Prevents acne, blackheads and flushes out the pores: While both acids can help with mild acne through resurfacing, BHAs also work deeper to clear trapped sebum in the follicular wall; they offer mild anti-bacterial properties, prevent bacteria in the pore and new breakouts from forming.
+They also slow the flow of oil on the skin’s surface and loosen blackheads and whiteheads, making them easier to extract.

-Skin wounding: BHAs are non-wounding agents, they have a physiological role on your skin, loosening the bonds between the skin layers and in the pores.
+Skin wounding: BHAs are non-wounding agents; they have a physiological role on your skin, loosening the bonds between the skin layers and pores.
 AHAs are considered skin-wounding ingredients, especially the stronger chemical peels – which encourage cells to self-destruct through a process referred to as apoptosis – cell death.

 Should you be concerned about apoptosis?
-If you are consistently using potent AHAs then it may be a cause for concern, as discussed here.
+If you are consistently using potent AHAs, it may cause concern, as discussed here.